Creamy Pumpkin Mashed Potatoes

 FAQ

-- Why did my mashed potatoes turn gluey?
+- Why are my mashed potatoes gluey or gummy?

-- How do I keep the mashed potatoes warm for a holiday table?
+- How can I keep the mashed potatoes warm for serving?

-- Hold them in a warm slow cooker or a covered bowl set over a pot of barely simmering water, stirring occasionally and adding splashes of warm dairy to keep them silky.
+- Keep them warm in a covered heatproof bowl set over a pot of barely simmering water.
+You can also hold them on low in a slow cooker, stirring occasionally and adding splashes of half-and-half.

 Serving Suggestions